Are you an au pair? Login here

 Since the au pair arrangement is also by law an educational and cultural agreement, all au pairs must fulfill educational requirements during their stay in the U.S. Host families must help provide information to au pairs about the options available to them for fulfilling these requirements.

 Being certified in basic first aid and CPR is important for au pairs.
 Classes are available all over the country in local hospitals and through the Red Cross, adult education centers and local YMCAs.
-Au Pair in America will pay for the cost of a class providing an au pair has at least six months left on her visa and is taking one of several approved child care/child safety related classes, such as Infant/Child CPR or Community First Aid and Safety.
+Au Pair in America will pay for the cost of a class providing an au pair has at least six months left on her visa and is taking one of several approved child care/child safety related classes, such as Adult and Pediatric First Aid/CPR/AED.
 Au pairs should check with their community counselor and your host family before signing up.
-In order to receive payment for the course, au pairs must complete a Red Cross Scholarship form and send it to the Connecticut office of Au Pair in America along with an original receipt showing payment for the class.
-Au Pair in America will reimburse the cost of the class.
-Find the closest Red Cross Chapter and course schedule at http://www.redcross.org/where/chapts.html.
+Au Pair in America will register the au pair directly.
+To locate a class, visit www.redcross.org/takeaclass.
+For more information on how to locate a class and have your au pair enrolled, click here.

 Imagine coming to a new country and perhaps only speaking the language moderately well.
 Maybe it's the first time you've traveled outside your country, and it's likely the first time you're going to spend a long time far away from family and friends.